Cheryl enjoys writing articles that save the reader time and money and encourage them to explore do it yourself methods.

 1. Skin Moisturizer or Body Lotion

-The Smart balance brand of cooking oil is a combination of olive, canola, and soy that is rich in Omega 3, 6, and 9 fatty acids.
+The Smart Balance brand of cooking oil is a combination of olive, canola, and soy and is rich in Omega 3, 6, and 9 fatty acids.
 Should you run out of skin lotion or simply desire to try something different, rub a little of the oil you use for cooking your foods on your body.
 Your skin will feel silky smooth and it will get much-needed moisture nourishment from the fatty acids as well.

 2. Massage Oil

 Warm about a half cup of your cooking oil and massage it on your arms and legs.
-You and your spouse can give each other massage therapy by using the oil on the neck, back and rest of the body.
+You and your spouse can give each other massage therapy by using the oil on the neck, back, and rest of the body.
 You will save the time and expense of a professional masseuse and be pampered inside your own home.
 If you or your significant other have problems with joint pain, or other aches, try rubbing a little of the oil on the problem area on a regular basis.
 If problems persist, please contact your physician and seek the medical attention of a doctor.

 3. Hot Oil Hair Treatment

 Livestrong says that if you can eat it, then it's ok for your skin and hair.
 Since vegetable oils have phytochemicals and nutrients that moisturize, protect, and strengthen our skin, using lotion and oil topically is not dissimilar to ingestion.
 For this reason, there is no need to purchase expensive tubes of hot oil treatments from a store.
 You can warm a little oil in the microwave or a pan on the stove and use it just as you would a commercial product.
-Massage it into your hair and scalp, leave it for two or three minutes then rinse.
+Massage it into your hair and scalp, leave it for two or three minutes then rinse it out.

 4. Hair Moisturizer

 African American women have been using vegetable products on their hair for hundreds of years.
 Most women today, who as little black girls had their hair pressed with a hot comb can recall the smell of homemade lard, Crisco, or oil on their tresses.
 If you read the ingredients of many commercial brands today that promise to moisturize the hair and scalp you might be surprised.
 These products cost anywhere from three to ten dollars a jar and right in your home, for only pennies you can achieve the same results.
 Black women used to load up on hair care items that were petroleum-based and greasy.
 Today it's widely known that oil will work just as well.
 Massage a little oil into your scalp, then rub a little on the ends of your hair to prevent breakage before combing and brushing.
 Women of other ethnicities may not need as much, but those with dry hair will benefit from the cooking oil.
-It will tame frizz, repair damage and promote healthy growth of your locks.
+It will tame frizz, repair damage, and promote healthy growth of your locks.
 You can also use a little oil on hairpieces and wigs to give them new life.

 5. Oil for Nails, Face and Lips

-If you ever have run out of lip gloss, clear nail polish, or your regular facial products don't despair.
+If you have ever run out of lip gloss, clear nail polish, or your regular facial products don't despair.
 Just a little oil can be used to replace your usual products.